 Mary Lapp is a Nutritional Therapy Practitioner and ex Pastry Chef who lives in Lancaster, PA with her husband and her sister.
 She follows the Paleo Approach Diet because of her multiple allergies, and is passionate about the healing power of whole and simple food.
 She blogs her (mostly AIP) recipes at Simple & Merry.
-She has also started to include blog posts about brain health, with her sister joining her to share in the experience of healing the brain.
+She has also started to include blog posts about brain health to share in the experience of healing the brain.
 You can also visit Simple & Merry on Facebook.

 Feeding people healthy food, then watching them heal, is So much fun!
 My main guinea pigs are my sweet husband – whose health has improved drastically, and my 22 year old sister Leah, whose schizophrenia we are treating with the Paleo Approach.
 If you read part of Leah’s story Here, you will see that she has a very good attitude about being deprived of some favorite foods, and that she literally tries to like everything I make, even liver pate.
 It’s true!
 This is a very endearing trait that I recommend to everyone who is on the Autoimmune Protocol, as I honestly think that attitude speeds healing.
 (Plus it helps you learn to like more nutrient dense foods!)
 At any rate, coming up with fun recipes that I know she will like is Just So Much Fun!
 It happens that my husband and I generally enjoy the recipes, too – so win/win!